Skip to content

 How It Works

 The MCP server exposes a tool registry.
-Each tool is a discrete operation like create_survey or get_analytics.
-AI agents authenticate with API keys, call tools via JSON-RPC over HTTP, and receive structured responses.
+Each tool is a discrete operation like survey_create or get_pmf_score.
+AI agents authenticate with API keys and call a tool by sending a plain JSON body to POST /api/mcp/tools:

 {